kannans89/ElmRepo/02_Introduction/Introduction.md

 # Introduction

 Elm was Designed by Evan Czaplicki in 2012 .
-It is a functional programming language that compiles to javascript .It is also a  web frontend  framework which is fast,testable,maintainable, and with no Runtime exceptions.In javascript errors because of  `null or undefined , undefined is not a function ` are very common and hard to debug.This is where elm comes in
+It is a functional programming language that compiles to javascript .It is also a  web frontend  framework which is fast,testable,maintainable, and with no Runtime exceptions.
+In javascript errors because of  `null or undefined , undefined is not a function ` are very common and hard to debug.This is where elm comes in

 <!-- // what ?? why elm??
 //Practical Applications